linode/docs/docs/products/tools/cloud-manager/guides/an-overview-of-the-cloud-manager/index.md

 ### July 2024

 In early July, we've made minor branding changes to the Cloud Manager.
 As part of these changes, we've implemented higher color contrast to improve the accessibility of both text and interactive components.
-Review the screenshots below for a closer look of the changes.
+Review the screenshots below for a closer look at the changes.

 | Previous Design | Updated Design&nbsp;&nbsp; |
 | -- | -- |